pjalocha/esp32-ogn-tracker/README.md

 ```
 cd
 git clone https://github.com/pjalocha/esp32-ogn-tracker.git
-cd ogn32-ogn-tracker
+cd esp32-ogn-tracker
 ```

-If you want to use the OLED display with the U8g2 library you need to install it from the project directory:
+If you want to use the OLED display with the U8g2 library you need to install it in *components* in the project directory:

 ```
 mkdir components